+Ever wonder who played at Woodstock?
 This series highlights the artists who performed at Woodstock August 15-18, 1969.
 The fifth performer on the opening day of the festival was Ravi Shankar, who played through a downpour.
+Pandit Ravi Shankar was a true Master of the sitar.

+Ever wonder who played at Woodstock?
 This series highlights the artists who performed at Woodstock August 15-18, 1969.
 The fourth performer on the opening day of the festival was Tim Hardin.
+Tim was a talented lyricist, and was the artist who wrote "If I Were a Carpenter."

-This series highlights the artists who performed at Woodstock August 15-18, 1969.
-The first act on the opening day of the festival was supposed to be Sweetwater, but when they got stuck in traffic, Richie Havens stepped in, and Sweetwater had to settle for second.
+Ever wonder who played at Woodstock?
+This series highlights the artists who performed at the Woodstock festival August 15-18, 1969.
+The first act on opening day was supposed to be Sweetwater, but when they got stuck in traffic, Richie Havens stepped in, and Sweetwater had to settle for second.

 Woodstock was a music festival that ran from August 15-18, 1969.
 Both Woodstock and Yasgur's farm are celebrated in this song usually associated with Crosby, Stills & Nash.
 The song was actually written by Joni Mitchell.